drakkan/sftpgo/README.md

 These properties are stored inside the data provider.

-If you want to use your existing accounts you have two options:
+If you want to use your existing accounts you have these options:

 - If your accounts are aleady stored inside a supported database, you can create a database view.
 Since a view is read only, you have to disable user management and quota tracking so SFTPGo will never try to write to the view
 - you can import your users inside SFTPGo.
 Take a look at [sftpgo_api_cli.py](./scripts/README.md "sftpgo_api_cli script"), it can convert and import users from Unix system users and Pure-FTPd/ProFTPD virtual users
+- you can use an external authentication program

 ## REST API